Why post-election violence in Mozambique is a concern for Southern Africa

 POLITICAL STABILITY

-Mozambique is still in the shadow of a bloody 15-year civil war the leftist Frelimo fought against rebel group Renamo after independence.
+Mozambique is still suffering from the effects of a 15-year civil war that ended in 1992 during which the leftist Frelimo fought against rebel movement Renamo.

-The country only held its first elections in 1994 and this was the first vote where there were no armed groups connected to political parties after a process to disarm militias.
-It has been fighting an Islamic State-affiliated group that has launched attacks on communities in the northern province of Cabo Delgado since 2017.
+The Oct.
+9 election was the country’s first since 1994 to have no armed groups connected to any political party after a process to disarm militias.
+Mozambique has been fighting an Islamic State-affiliated group that has launched attacks on communities in the northern province of Cabo Delgado since 2017.

 Around 600,000 of the 1.3 million people who fled have since returned home, many to shattered communities where houses, markets, churches, schools and health facilities have been destroyed, the United Nations said earlier this year.

-Its neighbouring countries are home to large Mozambican populations who travel there for work and economic opportunities and any further instability is likely to exacerbate further migration.
+Neighboring countries still host Mozambicans seeking work and economic opportunities, which means any further instability is likely to exacerbate further migration.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.